How to Visualise Data in Tableau

 Notice that some of the countries on the map, for example, Libya, are blank.
 There is also a “21 unknown” text displayed at the lower right corner of the Tableau map.
 The missing colour and the notification indicate a mismatch between the country names from the original data file and what Tableau would expect to see.

-To assign the missing locations to the correct value, go to Tableau’s Map menu and then click on Edit Locations… You should now see a list of territories with Unrecognised red text in the corresponding Matching Location column.
+To assign the missing locations to the correct value, go to Tableau’s Map menu and click Edit Locations… You should now see a list of territories with Unrecognised red text in the corresponding Matching Location column.
 Click on one of them and start typing the country name to find the right match.
 Once you have finished, click OK, and you should see that the map now displays the locations as expected.

 Step 4: Add Filters to Improve Your Data Visualisation